WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Next, the gateway creates an HTTP POST request towards the RIPP trunk URI of its peer.
-If the incoming call was to a phone number, the gateway MUST convert it to an E.164 number an include that as a tel URI in the target URI parameter of the RIPP request.
+If the incoming call was to a phone number, the gateway MUST convert it to an E.164 number an include that in the target URI parameter of the RIPP request.

 # IANA Considerations